Emotional journaling; writing therapy

 Write down your emotions every day as entirely as possible; re-read them later for insight.

 - Choose a journal.
 You can use a plain notebook or a fancy one.
 You might even want to write an anonymous blog.
-There are also guided journals like Writing to Heal, Writing for Emotional Balance, and Time to Write to Yourself; guided journals may be helpful if you don’t know where to start and feel uncomfortably overwhelmed just using the tips below.
+There are also guided journals like Writing to Heal and Writing for Emotional Balance; guided journals may be helpful if you don’t know where to start and feel uncomfortably overwhelmed just using the tips below.

 - Before you begin, remember that this journal is personal.
 Don’t try to write masterful prose or try to analyze your feelings too much.
 Just spill out your emotions as fully and truthfully as possible without self-judgment.
 Try to write for ten or fifteen minutes straight daily.
 Afterwards, re-read your writing for possible insight.